 Where an entity or person is not resident in Guernsey, the Guernsey courts may still exercise jurisdiction in certain cases.
 In broad terms, the Guernsey courts will do so, and grant permission to serve proceedings outside the jurisdiction, where satisfied that the case is a suitable one to exercise the court's discretion in this way (Royal Court Civil Rules, Rule 6).
-In determining an application for permission to serve out, the Guernsey courts will broadly apply the same principles as apply in England and Wales under the Civil Procedure Rules and look to English case law for guidance, as well as Practice Direction 6B issued under those Rules.
+In determining an application for permission to serve out, the Guernsey courts will broadly apply the same principles as apply in England and Wales under the Civil Procedure Rules (prior to the 2021 amendments) and look to English case law for guidance, as well as Practice Direction 6B issued under those Rules.
+As yet, there is no reported case law in Guernsey on the impact, if any, of the April 2021 changes to the relevant provisions in the English Civil Procedure Rules.